 Stay culturally sensitive when advertising overseas so that your brand can grow stronger across the globe.
 If you’re looking to expand your ad campaign internationally, we’ve got a few tips to aid in your breakthrough across borders.

 Be mindful of any cultural tradition or taboo when deciding what to implement or omit into your storyboard.
-Be aware that sometimes, English words have different meanings in different English Speaking countries.
+Be aware that sometimes, English words have different meanings in different English-speaking countries.
 For example, the word pissed means “angry” in American English, whereas in British English, pissed means drunk!
 It is also best to avoid any irrelevant slang or jokes for an international audience.
 Most importantly, it is prudent to be conscious about issues of cultural identity.
-Take this ad for example that sparked international outcry:

-If you’re culturally clueless, the best possible way to troubleshoot these problems is through ad testing.
 In our digital age, global connections have their advantages and disadvantages.
 Information can spread like wildfire, so PR disasters are virtually one click away.
 The solution is simple.
 You can test your ads in your desired market with the proper survey creation.
-Screen for your desired geographical market early on in the process, so that you only get the survey responses that you need.
+Screen for your desired geographical market early on in the process to only get the survey responses that you need.

 What happens when your new audience is non-English speaking?
 Make sure you have a top-notch translator.
 If you don’t have a native speaker on the team, there are some great online resources to use.
 Make sure the survey and the overall ad message are not lost in translation.

-Looking to test your spots in an international market.
+Looking to test your spots in an international market?
 Wondering how you can incorporate reaction graphs into your ad testing game plan?
 Spot Trender can help you make positive changes to your brand’s ads.
 Spot Trender is a full-service ad testing company—we help our clients test their concepts/storyboards all the way to post-produced spots.
 Contact us now.
 We’ll work with you to craft powerful messages.
-You can call us at 800-755-5790 or email us.